kerwinc/VSTSTasks/src/BranchMaker/readme.md

     - Create tag (Allow)
     - Edit policies (Allow)

-You can also apply these security changes to the
+You can also apply these security changes to all git repositories in the project.

 ### Key Features